 This shows that a bluetooth device at very close range can have higher EMF levels than a WiFi device at medium range.

 The EMF from a Macbook measured 5cm above the keyboard with WiFi on was 2000.
-This is not normally where you would put your head or body, but I included this measurement for the sake of a comparison, or if you are worried about EMF exposure at your hands.
+This is not normally where you would put your head or body, but I included this measurement for the sake of a comparison.

 Lowering the EMF exposure from your iPhone

 The major cause of EMF emissions in these devices is not the device itself, but the cellular, WiFi and Bluetooth radios.
-DECT and cellular mobile phone are obviously very high power.
+DECT phones and cellular mobile phones emit high levels of EMF.
 But this decreases with distance.

-The EMF from an iPhone was significantly lower (200 times less) when using either the Apple earbud headphones or using the Phone in handsfree mode to keep it further from your head.
+The EMF from an iPhone was significantly lower at the user’s head (200 times less) when using either the Apple wired earbud headphones or using the Phone in speakerphone mode to put some distance between it and your head.
 The EMF levels drop dramatically with distance as the graph below shows.

-There have been all sorts of weird and wonderful devices to reduce iPhone EMF exposure – shielding cases, aluminium caps and so on.
-But the EMF exposure can be reduced very easily by not holding the iPhone to your ear.
+There have been all sorts of weird and wonderful devices to reduce iPhone EMF exposure – shielding cases, aluminium caps and so on, but the EMF exposure can be reduced very easily by not holding the iPhone directly on your ear.

 ‘on ear’ is using the iPhone 5 with the iPhone held against the ear.

-‘headphones’ is the EMF level measured at the earbud with the iPhone a comfortable distance away.
+‘headphones’ is the EMF level measured at the earbud with the iPhone the full headphone cord length away.

-‘handsfree’ is the same as headphones but using the phone in handsfree mode instead of with headphones.
+‘handsfree’ is the same as headphones but using the phone in speakerphone mode instead of with headphones.

 Handsfree and headphones don’t appear any different in terms of EMF levels.
-(No EMF travels down the headphone cable, or at least no detectable levels.)
+(So I assume that no EMF travels down the headphone cable, or at least no detectable levels.
+The headphone cable does not appear to be used as an antenna.)

 The ‘idle’ measurement is made when the iPhone is in flight mode but still turned on.

 It’s disappointing that Apple don’t make these EMF levels available.
 In fact, they actively try to suppress such information.
 There is an Android/iPhone app called tawkon that monitors the EMF output of your phone.
-(The EMF level changes depending on what you are doing and what phone towers are nearby.)
 Tawkon let’s you see the EMF output of your phone and it can even alert you when it gets too high.
 According to this c-net article Apple banned the App from iPhone users.

 The variations in the above graph are mainly due to the position of the computer in relation to your head.
 The power allowed in a WiFi network is limited by law so that means the power is fairly constant across devices.
 This means the distance you are away is the main factor.
 The closer you are, the more EMF.
 The iMac has a large screen so you tend to sit further back – less EMF exposure.
 The Macbook has a smaller screen so you tend to sit closer – more EMF exposure.